geekVitalik/Pypasss/README.txt

-This program generates random password using a-Z symbols, digits and special symbols.
+This program generates random password using a-Z symbols, digits and special symbols and saves it to local txt file.